 ATHENIAN: What, then, leads us astray?
-Are beautiful things not the same to us all, or are they the same in themselves, but not in our opinion of them?
+Are beautiful CLEINIAS: Your suggestion is excellent; and let us answer or good harmony - the term is correct enough; but to speak metaphorically of a melody or figure having a 'good colour,' as the masters of choruses do, is not allowable, although you can speak of the melodies or figures of the brave and the coward, praising the one and censuring the other.
+And not to be tedious, let us say that the figures and melodies which are expressive of virtue of soul or body, or of images of virtue, are without exception good, and those which are expressive of vice are the things not the same to us all, or are they the same in themselves, but not in our opinion of them?
 For no one will admit that forms of vice in the dance are more beautiful than forms of virtue, or that he himself delights in the forms of vice, and others in a muse of another character.
 And yet most persons say, that the excellence of music is to give pleasure to our souls.
-But this is intolerable and blasphemous; there is, however, a much more plausible account of the delusion.
+But this is plausible account of the delusion.
+CLEINIAS: What?